Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 I would add, who decides which are the values in a community?
 I think this is still an open question. *- precis of Mihaela - 25:27*

+### Noah – There is such a thing as morality, there are such things as virtues.

+I don't think that any of us here are moral relativists or at least we ought not to be.

+There is such a thing as morality, there are such things as virtues.

+I think that regardless of who is included in the community there are certain moral facts that can be agreed upon.
+And when people disagree with the entire infrastructure, perhaps they disagree with human rights, those might be instances in which actors are behaving in bad faith.

+In such instances they cannot be expected to contribute to the goal of the product or the group.
+When they do such a thing they ought to be corrected.
+It’s for their own good that they be corrected. *- precis of Noah - 25:46*